-Because living on campus increases the chance that students will achieve academic and personal success, all first year students are required to live in a residence hall on campus.
+Because living on campus increases the chance that students will achieve academic and personal success, all first-year students are required to live in a residence hall on campus.
+This includes fall and spring applicants.

-For the 2021-2022 academic year, a first year student is defined as an individual who receives a high school diploma in January 2021 or later.
-For the 2022-2023 academic year, a first year student is defined as an individual who receives a high school diploma in January 2022 or later.
+For the 2023-2024 academic year, a first-year student is defined as an individual who receives a high school diploma in January 2023 or later.
+For the 2024-2025 academic year, a first-year student is defined as an individual who receives a high school diploma in January 2024 or later.

 Students may qualify for an exemption to this policy if they: